tlipinski/transfer-money-saga/readme.md

 $ pumba restart -t 30s "re2:tms-.*"
 ```

-It will restart all containers (including infra - Couchbase, Kafka and Zookeeper!) one after another
+It will restart all containers (including infra - Postgres, Kafka and Zookeeper!) one after another
 and the end result will be that all transfers will be processed and total balance for all user balances
 will be consistent